C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/dapps-intergration/campaign-brief.md

 linkTitle: "DApps - Integrations"
 type: docs
 hide_feedback: true
+description: "What applications will provide the most value for end users in 2022?"
 ---
 What applications will provide the most value for end users in 2022?